ad1mt/RobocopyWin/README.md

 Feel free to modify this program if you wish.
 There is no license, it is in the public domain.
 There are no guarantees with this program; you should test it before using it on important data.

-Version 1.11 has a small improvement in control of logging.
+Version 1.12 has a minor bug fix which sometimes caused a spurious error.

 Here is the contents of the recommended .ini file: